Mathematical programs with complementarity constraints and application to hyperparameter tuning: Application

-Next, we make an important assumption that for each fold, there exists at least one dual variable in the interior of its bounds.
+We begin by making an important assumption that for each fold, there exists at least one dual variable in the interior of its bounds.
 This is equivalent to assuming at least one data point lies on the margin.

-We can now show that the lower-level problem (\ref{eq:SVMdual}) satisfies the assumptions of Theorem~\ref{theorem:bilevel_kkt_reform_bijection}, and in the provided framework, problems \MODEL{} and (\ref{eq:bilvel_svm_primal}) will be locally equivalent. \begin{proposition} Problem \MODEL{} has a convex lower level program, and satisfies the LLICQ at every point $z:=[C, \gamma, \zeta, \ablue{}, \mlower{}, \mupper{}, \uu{}]^\top$ where $C>0$, $\gamma> 0$ and \eqref{eq:assumption_on_alpha} holds. \end{proposition} \begin{proof} By Lemma~\ref{lemma:psd_kernel}, the objective function of (\ref{eq:SVMdual}) is a positive quadratic function.
-Each of the constraints is linear in $\ablue{}$.
-Therefore, we have convexity.
-For each index $i$, only one of the constraints $0\leq\ablue{_i}$ or $\ablue{_i}\leq C$ can be active.
-Therefore, each of our active inequality constraints is in a unique variable.
-Furthermore, by assumption \eqref{eq:assumption_on_alpha}, there exists some index $i$ such that the variable $\ablue{_i}$ is involved in the equality constraint $\sum\ablue{_i}y_i=0$ but none of the active inequality constraints.
-Thus, their derivatives are linearly independent, and \MODEL{} fulfils LLICQ. \myqed \end{proof}

-Next, we give the derivatives of the constraint functions of \MODEL{}.
+We now give the derivatives of the constraint functions of \MODEL{}.
 This will be useful later in studying which constraint qualifications problem \MODEL{} satisfies. \begin{proposition} The transposed Jacobian matrix of the constraint functions of \MODEL{} is

-with the column headers denoting which constraint function (refer to \eqref{eq:ghGH}) does the column corresponds to; the row headers $\nabla_v\bullet$ denote that their row corresponds to the derivative with respect to decision variable $v$; $\id$ is the identity matrix with inferred dimension; and $\mathcal{Y}\in\{-1,0,1\}^{|I|\times K}$ is the block diagonal matrix formed by
+with the column headers denoting which constraint function (refer to \eqref{eq:ghGH}) the column corresponds to; the row headers $\nabla_v\bullet$ denote that their row corresponds to the derivative with respect to decision variable $v$; $\id$ is the identity matrix with inferred dimension; $\Q\in\R^{|I|\times|I|}$ and $\mathcal{Y}\in\{-1,0,1\}^{|I|\times K}$ are block diagonal matrices formed by

 \end{proposition}